katzekat/bitwarden-cli/README.md

 # bitwarden-cli
-A simple python wrapper around the bitwarden-cli
+A simple python wrapper around the bitwarden-cli.
+You will need to also install pyperclip.

 To use this first install the bitwarden-cli packages as outlined in https://bitwarden.com/help/article/cli/